edoloughlin/nasc/demo/README.md

 ## How It Works (end-to-end)

 1) HTML with na-attributes
-- Scope: `na-instance="Type:id"` wraps a region bound to a single instance.
+- Scope: `na-scope="Type:id"` wraps a region bound to a single instance.
 - Send events: `na-submit="event"` on forms, `na-click="event"` on buttons/inputs (with `data-*` as payload).
 - Bind data:
   - `na-bind="prop"` binds text/value within the scoped instance